Our postage costs explained…

 - Cost of marketplace fees – Etsy and Ebay charge commission on postage fees and on processing payments for postage.
 These can be anywhere from 12-25% depending on the marketplace and how you found us.
 Did you know that if you find us through Google and buy an item from us on Etsy they charge another 12% fees on top of their original fees?
 That is applied to both the item cost and the postage cost you pay!
-A total of as much as 25% in fees in some cases!
+With VAT fees can be as much as 30% in some cases on third party websites!

 A typical example: A table weighs 10kg.